Gnimuc/Hungarian.jl/README.md

 julia> assignment, cost = hungarian(weights)
 ([2,1,0,0,3],8)
 ```
-Since each worker can perform only one job and each job can be assigned to only one worker, those `0`s in `assignment` represent the corresponding un-assigned tasks.
+Since each worker can perform only one task and each task can be assigned to only one worker, those `0`s in `assignment` represent the corresponding un-assigned tasks.
 ## Reference
 1. J. Munkres, "Algorithms for the Assignment and Transportation Problems", Journal of the Society for Industrial and Applied Mathematics, 5(1):32–38, 1957 March.